On Generalizations of the Nonwindowed Scattering Transform: Introduction

 The concept of stability to diffeomorphisms has become a major point of study after the publication of \cite{mallat2012group}.
 Based on the definition above, there has been a lot of interest in exploring the stability of various operators related to machine learning and data science.
 For example, \cite{geometric, gama} extend the scattering transform and stability of the scattering transform to graphs and compact Riemannian manifolds, respectively; the authors in \cite{nicola} loosen the restriction on the regularity of $\tau$.
 Other papers explore stability for different operators with desirable properties for machine learning \cite{wiatowski, koller, czaja, bietti}.

 Although much work has appeared in recent years about operators similar to the scattering transform and about generalizations of the scattering transform, there are still some loose ends left in \cite{mallat2012group} that have not been explored yet.
 First, while the author of \cite{mallat2012group} does explore creating a norm for the nonwindowed scattering transform, he does not actually prove the norm is stable to diffeomorphisms.
 We consider a less stringent definition for stability to diffeomorphisms in the same spirit as the definition in \cite{mallat2012group} for this paper.
-Let $V$ be a normed vector space.
-Then we say that a translation invariant operator $\Phi$ is said to be Lipschitz continuous to the action of $C^2$ diffeomorphisms if for any compact $\Omega \subset \mathbb{R}^n$, there exists $C_\Omega$ such that for all $f \in V$ supported in $\Omega$ and all $\tau \in C^2(\mathbb{R}^n)$, we have where $C_{\Omega, \tau} \to 0$ as $\|D\tau\|_\infty + \|D^2\tau\|_\infty \to 0.$ Like with equation \eqref{diffeo stability}, $\|\Phi(f)-\Phi(L_\tau f)\|_V$ depends on $\|D\tau\|_\infty + \|D^2\tau\|_\infty$.
+Let $V_1$ and $V_2$ be normed vector spaces.
+Then we say that a translation invariant operator $\Phi: V_1 \to V_2$ is said to be Lipschitz continuous to the action of $C^2$ diffeomorphisms if for any compact $\Omega \subset \mathbb{R}^n$, there exists $C_{\Omega,\tau}$ such that for all $f \in V_1$ supported in $\Omega$ and all $\tau \in C^2(\mathbb{R}^n)$, we have where $C_{\Omega, \tau} \to 0$ as $\|D\tau\|_\infty + \|D^2\tau\|_\infty \to 0.$ Like with equation \eqref{diffeo stability}, $\|\Phi(f)-\Phi(L_\tau f)\|_{V_2}$ depends on $\|D\tau\|_\infty + \|D^2\tau\|_\infty$.

 Using this definition, we consider a slightly different problem than the author of \cite{mallat2012group} did for the nonwindowed scattering transform.
 The scattering transform introduced in \cite{mallat2012group} was a collection of $\Lb^1 (\R^n)$ norms of various cascades of dyadic wavelet convolutions and modulus nonlinearities applied to a signal.
-However, the use of $\Lb^q(\mathbb{R}^n)$ with $q \in[1,2]$ have meaningful physical interpretations for quantum chemistry based on \cite{QMWavelet2,QMWavelet3}.
-Here, we extend the definition of the scattering transform to the continuous wavelet transform and for $\Lb^q (\R^n)$ norms.
-For the continuous wavelet transform, the one layer wavelet scattering transform with $\Lb^q (\R^n)$ norm is the function $S_{\text{cont},q} : \R_+ \rightarrow \R$ defined as:
+Here, we extend the definition of the scattering transform to the continuous wavelet transform and for $\Lb^q (\R^n)$ norms with $q \in [1,2]$.
+For a continuous dilation parameter $\lambda \in \R_+$ we define the dilations of $\psi$ as: